 We rely heavily on our senior management team, our practice leaders, and other managing directors; and our ability to retain them is particularly important to our future success.
 Given the highly specialized nature of our services, the senior management team must have a thorough understanding of our service offerings as well as the skills and experience necessary to manage an organization consisting of a diverse group of professionals.
 In addition, we rely on our senior management team and other managing directors to generate and market our business.
 Further, our senior management's and other managing directors' personal reputations and relationships with our clients are a critical element in obtaining and maintaining client engagements.
-Although we enter into non-solicitation agreements.
+Although we enter into non-solicitation agreements with our senior management team and other managing directors, we generally do not enter into non-competition agreements.
 Accordingly, members of our senior management team and our other managing directors are not contractually prohibited from leaving or joining one of our competitors, and some of our clients could choose to use the services of that competitor instead of our services.
 If one or more members of our senior management team or our other managing directors leave and we cannot replace them with a suitable candidate quickly, we could experience difficulty in securing and successfully completing engagements and managing our business properly, which could harm our business prospects and results of operations.